Chinese state-sponsored hackers compromise Treasury Department computers in 'major' incident

 In a letter sent to members of Congress, Treasury Department officials said that the hackers "gained access to a key used by [a third-party] vendor to secure a cloud-based service used to remotely provide technical support for Treasury Departmental Offices (DO) end users.
 With access to the stolen key, the threat actor was able to override the service’s security, remotely access certain Treasury DO user workstations, and access certain unclassified documents maintained by those users."

-The vendor in question was Georgia-based BeyondTrust, which notified Treasury Department officials of the leak on December 8th.
-The letter further went on to claim that "Based on available indicators, the incident has been attributed to a China state-sponsored Advanced Persistent Threat (APT) actor."
+The vendor in question was Georgia-based BeyondTrust, which notified Treasury Department officials of the leak on December 8.
+The letter further went on to claim that "based on available indicators, the incident has been attributed to a China state-sponsored Advanced Persistent Threat (APT) actor."

 The Chinese government implausibly denied responsibility for the hack, saying, "China has always opposed all forms of hacker attacks."